willpatterson/HOPSTACK/README.rst

 Planned Features of LASubway:

 - Tools to create, execute and document standardized, recusively modular software pipelines (metros)
+- Tools to visualize software pipelines (metros) in TUI
 - Tools to package software pipelines (metros) into linux containers (docker)
 - Tools to run and or distribute software pipelines (metros) on cloud services (AWS, Azure, etc)
 - Tools to interface software pipelines (metros) with popular sechudulers (Slurm, SGE)